skx/dotfiles/.emacs.d/init.md

    (latex . t)))
 ```

-In addition to the block you'll need =apt-get install python-pygments=
+In addition to the block you'll need `apt-get install python-pygments`.

 ### Org-Mode Timestamping